Mott transition, Widom line and pseudogap in the half-filled triangular lattice Hubbard model: Ferromagnetic imperfections.

 Typically encountered in the context of ferromagnetism, the number of ferromagnetic imperfections $\mathcal{I}_F$ relies on the concept of topological neighbors to predict the quality or goodness of a cluster with periodic boundary conditions~\cite{betts:1996, betts:1999}.
 The importance of this concept in the context of strongly correlated electrons was emphasized in Ref.~\cite{Maier_Betts_2005}.

 The Betts~\cite{betts:1996, betts:1999} definition of perfect or imperfect finite-size cluster is as follows.
-First note that in an infinitely large square cluster, a site has four topological nearest neighbors, eight topological next-nearest neighbors, twelve third nearest neighbors and so on, with $4n$ $n^{\text{th}}$ nearest neighbors.
-For a given finite size cluster, all the $4n$ of the $n^{\text{th}}$ nearest neighbors of a given site may not be present on the cluster.
-As long as the $4(n-1)$ neighbors are all present, the cluster is perfect, unless further neighbors, such as those in the $(n+1)^{\text{th}}$ neighbor category, appear on the cluster.
+First note that in an infinitely large square cluster, a site has 4 topological nearest neighbors, 8 topological next-nearest neighbors, 12 third-nearest neighbors, and so on, with $4n$ $n$th-nearest neighbors.
+For a given finite size cluster, all the $4n$ of the $n$th-nearest neighbors of a given site may not be present on the cluster.
+As long as the $4(n-1)$ neighbors are all present, the cluster is perfect, unless further neighbors, such as those in the $(n+1)$th-neighbor category, appear on the cluster.

 The number of ferromagnetic imperfections $\mathcal{I}_F$ of a cluster is defined as the number of displacements, or changes in the shape of the cluster, that are needed to make it perfect.
-Let us detail how $\mathcal{I}_F$ can be counted on the square lattice ($\mathcal{I}_{Fs}$) for several clusters shown in Fig.~\ref{fig: betts_lattice}~a).
-They are the same as those defined in Fig.~\ref{fig: cluster_conv}~a), with the addition of the cluster 16C from Ref.~\cite{betts:1999}.
+Let us detail how $\mathcal{I}_F$ can be counted on the square lattice ($\mathcal{I}_{Fs}$) for several clusters shown in Fig.~\ref{fig: betts_lattice}(a).
+They are the same as those defined in Fig.~\ref{fig: cluster_conv}(a), with the addition of cluster 16C from Ref.~\cite{betts:1999}.

 In the case of cluster 16C, starting from the site zero, we have four first neighbors, eight second neighbors and three third neighbors, thus $\mathcal{I}_{Fs}(\text{16C})=0$.
+It is important to notice that we assume periodic boundary conditions modulo displacements along the super-lattice vectors.

-For the $N_c=16$ cluster (which is the same as 16B in Ref.~\citenum{betts:1999}), we have four first, six second, four third and one fourth neighbors, denoted $(4,6,4,1)$.
+For the $N_c=16$ cluster (which is the same as 16B in Ref.~\citenum{betts:1999}), we have four first, six second, four third and one fourth neighbor, denoted $(4,6,4,1)$.
 The number of ferromagnetic imperfections is given by the number of site displacements needed to build a perfect lattice.
 One can make a perfect lattice by doing the following displacements : $(4,6,4,1)\to(4,6,5)\to(4,7,4)\to(4,8,3)$.
 Since we did three displacements, $\mathcal{I}_{Fs}(N_c=16)=3$.
-For each of our clusters, we find
+For each of the square lattice clusters, we find

-In Fig.~\ref{fig: betts_lattice}~b), we illustrate how to extend the concept of ferromagnetic imperfections to triangular lattices, labelled $\mathcal{I}_{Ft}$.
-In this configuration, a site in the infinite lattice will have $6n$ $n^{\text{th}}$ nearest neighbors.
+In Fig.~\ref{fig: betts_lattice}(b), we illustrate how to extend the concept of ferromagnetic imperfections to triangular lattices, labeled $\mathcal{I}_{Ft}$.
+In this configuration, a site in the infinite lattice will have $6n$ $n$th nearest neighbors.
 We find $\mathcal{I}_{Ft}(\text{16C})=3$ while the clusters used in this work are all ferromagnetically perfect with